 In Halo4, you can find Covenant Remnant and Prometheans fighting in the first level that they are both in, making it possible for you to mop the floor with whoever's left.
 The rest of the game subverts this by having the Remnants and Prometheans unite under the command of Didact.

-In Phantasy Star Online 2, native mobs of a particular area will often fight against D-Arker enemies (and vice-versa) when they aren't fighting you.
+In Phantasy Star Online 2, the native creatures of the various planets can often be seen fighting the Darkers (and vice-versa) when they aren't attacking you.

 The Item World in Disgaea.
 In the earliest levels, the "specialists" that you must kill to level up your weapon ignore everything until you attack them, at which point they may counter, but won't attack.
 Once you get deeper in, however, you see that their "NPC Ally" designation on your map screen isn't just for show, and you may have to pull off some tricky maneuvers to make sure your enemies don't kill them first if they start out too far away.